jfdenise/wildfly-mcp/doc-ingestor/questions/cli-questions-generated.md

+## syntax of the operation to get the `iiop-openjdk` subsystem
+Can you get the iiop-openjdk subsystem?
+Can you get the iiop-openjdk?
+Can you retrieve all the attributes of the iiop-openjdk subsystem?
 ## syntax of the operation to get the `add-component-via-interceptor` attribute of the `iiop-openjdk` subsystem
 Can you get the add-component-via-interceptor attribute of the iiop-openjdk subsystem?
 Can you get the add component via interceptor attribute of the iiop openjdk subsystem?